dejvoss/cs_cdins-msp3-recipe-book/README.md

 #### Design Requirements:

 1. Main page should display big photo or video of cooking meal as background.
-2. On the front of page needs to be big button with find recipe text which is going to move user to middle of webiste.
+2. On the front of page needs to be big button with find recipe text which is going to move user to middle of webiste - where the recipes will be.
-3. In middle of website should be displayed recipes in 2 columns.
+3. In middle of website should be displayed recipes in 2 or 3 columns in big screens and 1 column on the small screens.
 4. Recipes needs to be displayed with photo, title and icons for preparation time and portions quantity.
 5. By clicking on meal image is turning in to the ingredients list and preparation steps with button to open recipe in new window.
 6. Menu needs to be small but visible.